-- 15.In particular, on the considerations on proportionate application of the EBA guidelines, the EBA notes that all credit institutions applying IFRS 9 should ensure that they meet the objectives of IFRS 9 when applying the Standard.
-However, the EBA understands that the way of meeting these objectives may differ across credit institutions, for example, different techniques or models may be used in the measurement of ECL.
-Credit institutions should comply with these guidelines in a proportionate manner considering different criteria, such as their size, internal organisation, and the nature, scope and complexity of their activities as described in paragraph 17 of the guidelines.
-Credit institutions should however, take into consideration if using practical expedients that the objective of IFRS 9 is to estimate ECL to reflect an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes (IFRS 9, paragraph 5.5.17) - 16.The EBA guidelines would not prevent a credit institution from meeting the impairment requirements of IFRS 9 and do not intend to lessen the requirements of the BCBS guidance.
-Rather, these guidelines should be read as the supervisory approach to support the appropriate application of those standards. - 17.These guidelines should be read in conjunction with the provisions of Regulation (EU) 575/2013 and Directive 2013/36/EU regarding internal governance, credit risk, disclosures, supervisory review and evaluation processes and requirements and supervisory measures and powers, as supplemented by the relevant technical standards adopted by the Commission and as further developed by the technical standards and guidelines issued by the EBA, in particular, the implementing technical standards (ITS) on forbearance and non-performing exposures, the EBA Guidelines on common procedures and methodologies for the supervisory review and evaluation process (SREP), the EBA Guidelines on internal governance, and EBA Guidelines on materiality, proprietary and confidentiality and on disclosure frequency among others.
+- 13. Building on the BCBS guidance, these guidelines aim at ensuring sound credit risk management practices for credit institutions, associated with the implementation and ongoing application of ECL accounting models.
+Furthermore, they set out the supervisory expectations for credit institutions related to sound credit risk practices associated with implementing and applying an ECL accounting model. - 14.In particular, on the considerations on proportionate application of the EBA guidelines, the EBA notes that all credit institutions applying IFRS 9 should ensure that they meet the objectives of IFRS 9 when applying the standard.
+However, the EBA understands that the way of meeting these objectives may differ across credit institutions; for example, different techniques or models may be used in the measurement of ECL.
+Credit institutions should comply with these guidelines in a proportionate manner taking into account various criteria, such as their size and internal organisation and the nature, scope and complexity of their activities and portfolios, as described in paragraph 17 of the guidelines.
+Credit institutions should, however, take into consideration if using practical expedients that the objective of IFRS 9 is to estimate ECL to reflect an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes (IFRS 9, paragraph 5.5.17) - 15.The EBA guidelines would not prevent a credit institution from meeting the impairment requirements of IFRS 9 and the BCBS guidance.
+Rather, these guidelines should be read as the supervisory approach to support the appropriate application of those standards. - 16.These guidelines should be read in conjunction with the provisions of Regulation (EU) 575/2013 and Directive 2013/36/EU regarding internal governance, credit risk, disclosures, supervisory review and evaluation process and requirements, and supervisory measures and powers, as supplemented by the relevant technical standards adopted by the Commission (in particular, the implementing technical standards (ITS) on forbearance and non-performing exposures), and as further developed by guidelines (in particular, the EBA Guidelines on common procedures and methodologies for the supervisory review and evaluation process (SREP), the EBA Guidelines on internal governance, and the EBA Guidelines on materiality, proprietary and confidentiality and on disclosure frequency, among others).